 1.3 Rowan Atkinson Mimes

 Students in Hong Kong know Rowan Atkinson through his Mr Bean character.
-Here are two music related videos in which he demonstrates his mime skills.
+Here is a music-related videos in which he demonstrates his mime skills.

 1.4 Modern Performance